 What the Attorneys of Morris Hall Can Do For You:

-The attorneys at Morris Hall have 100’s of years of combined experience ensuring that families’ assets are protected from probate, unnecessary taxes, creditors, ex-spouses and Medicaid spend-down.
+The attorneys at Morris Hall have hundreds of years of combined experience ensuring that families’ assets are protected from probate, unnecessary taxes, creditors, ex-spouses and Medicaid spend-down.
 Our Arizona offices are located in Phoenix, Mesa, Scottsdale, Tucson, Prescott, Flagstaff and Arrowhead.
-Our New Mexico offices are located in Albuquerque, Las Cruces and Santa Fe.
 Contact us today at 888.222.1328 to schedule an appointment!

 Contributed by attorney Katherine A. O’Connell